Radiation-induced lumbar plexopathy: History

 Clinical evidence of the cause-and-effect for prevention and the management of radiation induced polyneuropathy is limited.

 In 2011 the Radiation Oncology Institute (ROI) announced the National Radiation Oncology Registry (NROR).
 ROI and Massachusetts General Hospital would initially focus the NROR on prostate cancer, collecting efficacy and side effect information (like radiation induced neuropathy, RILP) from people treated with radiotherapy.
 In 2013 the American Society for Radiation Oncology (ASTRO) joined the effort and the number of data collection sites increased to 30 for a 1-year pilot project.
 Pitfalls of medical data collection arose with only 14 sites being able to provide data and all those requiring significant manual entry efforts.
 The first NROR project conclusion was that future registries would need to cope with Big data analytics.
 In 2015 ASTRO, the National Cancer Institute and the American Association of Physicists in Medicine sponsored a Big Data Workshop at the National Institutes of Health.

 Research

-Experimental approaches of RILP treatment include:
+Experimental approaches for RILP treatment and management include: